Book Admission Tickets

-We have unfortunately had to limit time inside the Museum to 1 hour per group; group sizes are capped at 4 people.
+We have unfortunately had to limit time inside the Museum to 1 hour per group; our capacity differs based on the Colour Stage of Six Nations.

 If you are having difficulties reserving your time, please feel free to contact our Visitor Services Coordinator directly at 519-759-2650 x 221 to book your time!